 Caused by the Truck Driver

-- Speeding.
+- Speeding semi truck accident.
 Large trucks are harder to control than small cars and the faster they go, the less control there is.

 - Fatigue.
 Truck drivers travel hundreds of miles a day, often through boring terrain, for many hours at a time.
 It is common for them to drive at night, which disrupts the body’s natural nighttime sleeping cycle.
 Fatigue not only puts a driver at risk of falling asleep behind the wheel, but also makes them less attentive and slows the ability for the driver to react to hazards.
 The FMCSA reported that, in 2017, 35 percent of all fatal crashes and 22 percent of all injury accidents involving commercial trucks took place between the hours of 6 pm and 6 am.